-- The Time of Concentration is to represent the average condition that best reflects the hydrologic response of the area.
-Unless another method is approved by the Township Engineer, the NRCS Segmental Method shall be used with the length of sheet flow limited to 100 feet, and with T_c for channel and pipe flow computed using Manning's equation. - 2.
-Additionally, the following provisions shall apply to calculations for Time of Concentration: - a.
-The post-development T_c shall never be greater that the pre-development T_c for any watershed or sub-watershed.
+- b.
+Post-development; commercial, industrial, or other areas with large impervious areas (>20% impervious area) NRCS Segmental Method.
+The length of sheet flow shall be limited to 100 feet.
+T_c for channel and pipe flow shall be computed using Manning's equation. - c.
+Post-development; residential, cluster, or other low impact designs less than or equal to 20% impervious area - NRCS Lag Equation or NRCS Segmental Method. - 2.
+Additionally, the following provisions shall apply to calculations for Time of Concentration:

+- a.
+The post-development T_c shall never be greater than the pre-development T_c for any watershed or sub-watershed.
 This includes when the designer has specifically used swales to reduce flow velocities.
-In the event that the designer believes that the post-development T_c is greater, it will still be set by default equal to the pre-development T_c for modeling purposes. - b.
-The minimum T_c for any watershed shall be 5 minutes. - c.
-The designer may choose to assume a 5 minute T_c for any post development watershed or subwatershed without providing any computations. - d.
+In the event that the designer believes that the post-development T_c for modeling purposes. - b.
+The minimum T_c for any watershed shall be five (5) minutes. - c.
+The designer may choose to assume a five (5) minute T_c for any post-development watershed or subwatershed without providing any computations. - d.
 The designer must provide computations for all pre-development T_c paths.
-A 5 minute T_c can not be assumed for pre-development. - e.
-Undetained fringe areas (areas that are not tributary to a stormwater facility but where a reasonable effort has been made to convey runoff from all new impervious coverage to best management practices) may be assumed to represent the pre-development conditions for purpose of T_c calculation. - I. Where uniform flow is anticipated, the Manning's equation shall be used for hydraulic computations and to determine the capacity of open channels, pipes, and storm sewers.
-Inlet control shall be checked at all pipe entrances to ensure the headwater depth is acceptable. - J. The Township may approve the use of any generally accepted full hydrograph approximation technique that shall use a total runoff volume that is consistent with the volume from a method that produces a full hydrograph. - K. The Township has the authority to require that computed existing runoff rates be reconciled with field observations, conditions and site history.
-If the designer can substantiate, through actual physical calibration, that more appropriate runoff and time of concentration values should be utilized at a particular site, then appropriate variations may be made upon review and recommendation of the Township.
+A five (5) minute T_c can not be assumed for pre-development. - e.
+Undetained fringe areas (areas that are not tributary to a stormwater facility but where a reasonable effort has been made to convey runoff from all new impervious coverage to best management practices) may be assumed to represent the pre-development conditions for purpose of $T{\rm c}$ calculation. - I. Where uniform flow is anticipated, the Manning's equation shall be used for hydraulic computations and to determine the capacity of open channels, pipes, and storm sewers.
+The Manning's equation should not be used for analysis of pipes under pressure flow or for analysis of culverts.
+Manning's "n" values shall be obtained from PENNDOT'S Drainage Manual, Publication 584.
+Inlet control shall be checked at all inlet boxes to ensure the headwater depth during the 10-year design event is contained below the top of grate for each inlet box. - J. The Municipality may approve the use of any generally accepted full hydrograph approximation technique that shall use a total runoff volume that is consistent with the volume from a method that produces a full hydrograph. - K. The Municipality has the authority to require that computed existing runoff rates be reconciled with field observations, conditions and site history.
+If the designer can substantiate, through actual physical calibration, that more appropriate runoff and time of concentration values should be utilized at a particular site, then appropriate variations may be made upon review and recommendation of the Municipality.

-ARTICLE VII - SWM SITE PLAN & REPORT REQUIREMENTS
+ARTICLE VII - SWM SITE PLAN AND REPORT REQUIREMENTS